-BSCCP 2023 Birmingham Annual Scientific Meeting
+BSCCP 2024 Annual Scientific Meeting

 The BSCCP usually holds an Annual Scientific Meeting in the UK to disseminate up-to-date information thus giving practising Colposcopists from the UK, Republic of Ireland and overseas the chance to share knowledge.
+The meeting also includes a BSCCP Training Seminar and a Nurse Colposcopy session.

-The 2023 BSCCP Annual Scientific Meeting was held as a hybrid meeting in April in Birmingham and attracted 183 paying delegates and 210 remote delegates.
+The 2024 BSCCP Annual Scientific Meeting was held in April in Edinburgh and attracted 649 paying delegates.

-BSCCP Awards and Scholarships 2023
+BSCCP Awards and Scholarships 2024